Field Manual

 Don't bring it up in a meeting.
 Don't write a proposal.
 Validate it yourself first — with Claude Code and the codebase, you can test whether the existing data supports it in hours.
 If it doesn't, find out what's missing and whether a third-party API can fill the gap.
 Get a test account, wrap the API, validate the data.
 Then build it as an actual button in the actual app — connected to real data, styled with the real design system, functioning inside the real product.
 When you demo it to the CEO, there are no questions about feasibility.
 They can see it.
 It's already built.

-The typical path for a new idea at a company: someone raises it in a meeting, it gets discussed, someone writes a brief, a meeting gets scheduled with a potential vendor, another meeting to review the data, a PRD gets drafted, it goes on the roadmap for next quarter.
-Six weeks of process before anyone sees anything real.
-The prototype path: you validate it yourself in parallel with your other work, and the CEO sees a working feature inside the product.
-The conversation skips straight to cost versus return.
-And when it does hit the roadmap, it's a small body of work to wire up in production — the prototype already proved the concept and most of the front-end work is done.
+The typical path: someone raises an idea, it gets discussed, a brief gets written, meetings get scheduled, a PRD gets drafted, it goes on the roadmap for next quarter.
+Six weeks before anyone sees anything real.
+The prototype path: you validate it in parallel with your other work, the CEO sees a working feature inside the product, and the conversation skips straight to cost versus return.

 In my first week at a SaaS company, I noticed a campaign type we weren't pursuing.
-I checked whether our existing data could support it — it couldn't.
-Found a third-party data provider, got a startup test account, used Claude Code to wrap their API and validate we could generate the signals we needed.
-Then I built it as an actual feature inside the platform — a real button, real data flowing through it, styled to match.
-When I demoed it to the CEO, his response wasn't 'let's schedule a meeting to discuss' — it was 'can you put this in our AI product?'
-The whole thing happened in parallel with everything else I was doing.
-It didn't slow anything down.
-That's decoupling growth from headcount — the company got a validated new product direction without pulling a single person off the core roadmap.
+Our data couldn't support it — so I found a third-party provider, got a test account, wrapped their API, and validated the signals.
+Then I built it as an actual feature inside the platform — real button, real data, styled to match.
+When I demoed it to the CEO, his response wasn't 'let's schedule a meeting' — it was 'can you put this in our AI product?'
+The whole thing happened in parallel with everything else.
+That's decoupling growth from headcount.

 The sandbox moment